strawberriesAreGreat/discordSpotifyPlaylistMakerBot/README.md

 ## Song is added to channel

-1. [ ] if user doesn't exist, create new user in DB
+1. [ ] if song doesn't exist, create new song in DB
 2. [ ] add song element

 ## Commands